Be sceptical. It’s hard, but it’s for the best, and it helps build credibility.

 Blurry photos are a result of low light, either increase the shutter speed or add flash or external light source.
 Be careful if you have a blurry photo saying there is something supernatural in it as it can be easily dismissed.
 This can also result from the photographer shaking.
-A lot of ghost photos are in clear photos with the only distortion as the apparition.
+A lot of ghost photos are in clear images with the only distortion as the apparition.

-Low resolution results in pixelation or noise which looks like static over the picture.
+Low resolution results in pixelation or noise, which looks like static over the picture.